Mortgage Qualification

-Income – a mortgage lender will consider the current income of the potential mortgage borrower, and in some cases, consider the income history of the borrower, especially if past income fluctuated greatly.
-Income is usually verified in the form of letters of employment, paystubs, Notice of Assessments and tax returns.
+A mortgage lender will consider the current income of the potential mortgage borrower, and in some cases, consider the income history of the borrower, especially if past income fluctuated greatly.
+Income is usually verified in the form of letters of employment, pay stubs, Notice of Assessments and tax returns.
 If the borrower is self employed, lenders may also examine tax returns and financial statements.

-Current debt of the potential borrower – The mortgage lender will consider the current debt of the potential borrower, not only considering the amount of debt in comparison to the assets of the borrower (debt equity ratio), but also the amount of monthly income needed to service the debts of the borrower on a monthly basis.
+The mortgage lender will consider the current debt of the potential borrower, not only considering the amount of debt in comparison to the assets of the borrower (debt equity ratio), but also the amount of monthly income needed to service the debts of the borrower on a monthly basis.
 In addition, the mortgage lender will consider the effect of taxes and utilities on the monthly income of the borrower.
+This is known as the Total Debt Service Ratio or TDS

 Once the mortgage lender considers these factors, it may pre-approve a potential borrower for a mortgage in a certain amount.
 However, even after the borrower is approved, the lender must also approve the property to be purchased and this cannot occur until an offer has been made on a particular property.
 In addition, the lender will require documentation to support the information on the application and this is also not reviewed until an offer has been made.
 Therefore, a pre-approval is NOT a guarantee that a mortgage will actually be provided so it is always prudent to include a “Condition of Financing” when making an offer to purchase, even if you have already been pre-approved.